HIGH PERFORMING TEAMS

 What are the conditions for a high-performing team?

-There is something magical about high performing teams, but there isn’t anything magical about creating the conditions for them.
-Let’s go over the best practices to creating high performing teams.
+There is something magical about high-performing teams, but there isn’t anything magical about creating the conditions for them.
+Let’s go over the best practices for creating high-performing teams.

 1. A meaningful mission

 High-performing teams need to work on missions essential to the organization.
 Also, the mission needs to be clear and have SMART (Specific, Measurable, Attainable, Relevant, and Time-Bound) goals.